Saint John, New Brunswick: Air

-Air service into Saint John is provided by the Saint John Airport/Aéroport de Saint John, near Loch Lomond 8 NM east northeast of the central business district or approximately 25 km by road northeast of the city centre.
+Air service into Saint John is provided by the Saint John Airport, near Loch Lomond 8 NM east northeast of the central business district or approximately 25 km by road northeast of the city centre.
 Flights are offered by Sunwing Airlines (seasonal) and Air Canada (Air Canada Express and Air Canada Rouge).
 In 2011, WestJet decided to withdraw from the Saint John Airport.
 Quebec-based Pascan Aviation announced its expansion into Saint John in late 2012, with direct flights from Saint John to Quebec City, Newfoundland, and other destinations beginning in September 2012.
 Porter Airlines flies once daily from Saint John, to Ottawa and Toronto Island Airport.

 Highways

 The main highway in the city is the Saint John Throughway (Route 1).
 Route 1 extends west to the United States border, and northeast towards both Prince Edward Island and Nova Scotia.
 A second major highway, Route 7, connects Saint John with Fredericton.
 There are two main road crossings over the Saint John River: the Harbour Bridge and the Reversing Falls Bridge, approximately 1 nmi upstream.